Moist and fluffy, these pumpkin spice donuts are the perfect fall treat.

 Preheat the oven to 350°F (180°C).
 Grease a donut pan and set it aside for now.

-In a medium bowl add the pumpkin puree, oil, egg, vanilla, milk, and brown sugar and whisk it together until well combined.
+Add the pumpkin puree, oil, egg, vanilla, milk, and brown sugar in a large bowl and whisk it together until well combined.

 Add the dry ingredients to the wet ingredients.

-Scoop the batter into the pan with a small spoon or fill a piping bag with a large nozzle, or a ziploc bag with a corner cut off and pipe the batter into the cavities.
+Scoop the batter into the pan with a small spoon or fill a piping bag with a large nozzle.

 Fill the cavities about ¾ of the way.